AuroraMe vs NOAA Space Weather (2026) | Comparison

 - "Unlikely" — conditions don't support aurora viewing at your location

-The scientific data doesn't disappear — AuroraMe's Sun Intelligence feature shows 9 NOAA solar image feeds for users who want to dig deeper.
+The science does not disappear: Sun Intelligence shows 9 NOAA solar image feeds for anyone who wants to dig in.
 But the primary interface is designed for decision-making, not data analysis.

 Push Notifications: The Biggest Gap